 The French Minister for Digital Affairs, Axelle Lemaire (L), and EON Reality’s Chairman, Dan Lejerskar (R), were featured speakers at the Laval Virtual Day.

 The event was kicked off with a roundtable discussion featuring members from the Augmented and Virtual Reality community in France including: Thierry Frey (Senior Product Director – EON Reality), Alexandre Bouchet (Director – Clarate), Morgan Bouchet (Head Of Digital Content & Head Of VR – Orange), Grégory Maubon (Vice President – Ra’pro), and Laurent Champaney (General Assistant – Arts & Trades Paris Tech).
-Following this, Dan Lejerskar gave a fifteen minute talk detailing the how EON Reality’s AVR Platform addresses this new knowledge transfer paradigm through Virtual Reality Simulation Based Learning and Augmented Reality Knowledge Injection.
+Following this, Dan Lejerskar gave a fifteen minute talk detailing the how EON Reality’s EON-XR Platform addresses this new knowledge transfer paradigm through Virtual Reality Simulation Based Learning and Augmented Reality Knowledge Injection.

 From L to R: Dan Lejerskar during his presentation, the roundtable discussion, and Axelle Lemaire’s closing remarks.